lukastaerk/visual-idea-clustering/README.md

 ## Application

-- bring ideas in relation, build Clusters, summerize and fliter them to generate quality ideas from that.
+- bring ideas in relation, build Clusters, summerize and filter them to generate quality ideas from that.

 ## Transaction Data with Server